svsraju/Unredactor/README.md

 --

 ```
-while extracting the redacted names I have used following regex, which is not able to extract all the redacted names
+1) while extracting the redacted names I have used following regex,

 \█+\s?\██\s?\█+\D█+

+which could not to extract all the redacted names.

-Due to this non extraction, The total names are different than the extracted redacted names, which will make it difficult to compare the predicted results with actual results.
+Due to this non extraction:
+The total names are different than the extracted redacted names, which will make it difficult to compare the predicted results with actual results.This is a bug in the code I have provided.

+2)I have assumed that 4 features which I have discussed earlier gives us better results.
+So I have choosen only those 4 features but we can always add other features.

+3)I am assuming you will be running the program in your local machine.
+I assume that you will can give the text file location directly.

+4) Predicted names are too far from the actual names, But since my idea is to check the model working I convinced myself on it.

+5)I am not saving the redacted files in any location, I have shown the process in my previous project, you can check that if you desire to save your redacted files.

 ```